Key facts

 Course structure

-To be awarded a Master of International Relations with a specialisation, a student must successfully complete 16 credit points as follows:
+To be awarded a Master of International Relations (Professional) a student must successfully complete 16 credit points as follows:

 6